GitHobi/BLE-Demo/README.md

 * At the beginning there are two UUIDs defined ... these will later be usded to intentify the BLE service and the corresponding characteristic.
 * There is a `MyServerCallbacks` class.
 The important function here is `onConnect`, containing a `startAdvertising` - this is needed to keep the advertisement of the BLE service up, even if a client connected.
-* Thre is also `MyCallbacks` ... here we find the `onWrite` function, which will be invoked, once a client sends new data.
+* There is also `MyCallbacks` ... here we find the `onWrite` function, which will be invoked, once a client sends new data.
 Here we also change the brightness of the LED.
 Please notice that the data is sent as `string` - even if we want integer values.
 This is just for simplicity.
 * The `setup` function is pretty simple.
 It mainly initializes the `BLEDevice`, creates a `BLEService`, adds the `BLECharacteristic` ... and finally starts advertising the service.